Circumflex: French

 Some homophones (or near-homophones in some varieties of French) are distinguished by the circumflex.
 However, â, ê and ô distinguish different sounds in most varieties of French, for instance cote /fr/ "level, mark, code number" and côte /fr/ "rib, coast, hillside".

-In handwritten French, for example in taking notes, an 'm with a circumflex (m̂) is an informal abbreviation for même "same".
+In handwritten French, for example in taking notes, m̂ is an informal abbreviation for même "same".

 In February 2016, the Académie Française decided to remove the circumflex from about 2,000 words, a plan that had been outlined since 1990.
 However, usage of the circumflex would not be considered incorrect.

 Italian

 In Italian, î is occasionally used in the plural of nouns and adjectives ending with -io /it/ as a crasis mark.
 Other possible spellings are -ii and obsolete -j or -ij.
 For example, the plural of vario /it/ "various" can be spelt vari, varî, varii; the pronunciation will usually stay /it/ with only one /it/.
 The plural forms of principe /it/ "prince" and of principio /it/ "principle, beginning" can be confusing.
 In pronunciation, they are distinguished by whether the stress is on the first or on the second syllable, but principi would be a correct spelling of both.
 When necessary to avoid ambiguity, it is advised to write the plural of principio as principî or as principii.